Thailand Phuket

 Kata Noi vantage point

-Kata Noi (little Kata) is smaller than Kata and is perfect for those seeking both peace and opportunities.
+Kata Noi (little Kata) is smaller than Kata and is perfect for those wanting a quieter atmosphere without feeling isolated.

 Katathani Phuket Beach Resort drone